Tuition and Fees

 directly through either the Web registration system or by Touch-Tone

 telephone registration.
-You can pay using a credit card (Visa,
+You can pay using a credit card (VISA,

 MasterCard, American Express or Discover Card) or on the Web

-enrolling in one of the available tuition installment plans.
+by enrolling in one of the available tuition installment plans.

 You can pay at any time after you register, but remember, if

-to lock in your schedule.
+the deadline to lock in your schedule.

 All financial aid and agency sponsored payments